Skip to main content

 SNR: A Focused Look at Fish and Wildlife Habitat

-This project will update the County’s natural resource program including limited updates to the County’s inventory maps, policies and land use development standards.
+This project updated the County’s natural resource program including limited updates to the County’s inventory maps, policies and land use development standards.

 SNR: A Focused Look at Fish and Wildlife Habitat

-Ordinance No. 901 proposes changes to the Comprehensive Framework Plan for the Urban Area (CFP) and all of the community plans for the urban unincorporated area to reflect updates to the County’s statewide planning Goal 5 Significant Natural Resources (SNR) program.
+A-Engrossed Ordinance No. 901 made changes to the Comprehensive Framework Plan for the Urban Area (CFP) and community plans for the urban unincorporated area to reflect updates to the County’s statewide planning Goal 5 Significant Natural Resources (SNR) program.

-Ordinance No. 902 proposes changes to the Community Development Code related to SNRs in the urban unincorporated area to ensure they are clear and objective and meet statewide planning Goal 5 and Metro Title 13 requirements.
+A-Engrossed Ordinance No. 902 made changes to the Community Development Code related to SNRs in the urban unincorporated area to ensure they are clear and objective and meet statewide planning Goal 5 and Metro Title 13 requirements.

 Access the interactive map